riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-api.md

 ### Vector Extraction Functions

-These utility functions help users extra a smaller LMUL value from a larger LMUL value.
+These utility functions help users extract a smaller LMUL value from a larger LMUL value.
 Does not support fractional LMULs.
 Index must be a constant expression less than the ratio between the larger and smaller LMUL.

 #### [Intrinsic functions list](intrinsic_funcs/10_miscellaneous_vector_functions.md#vector-extraction-functions)